Relaxation of imbalance in a disordered XX model with on-site dephasing: Different timescales

 \subsection{Region V}

-As mentioned in Sec.~\ref{summary}, Region IV becomes asymptotic in the thermodynamic limit, when we have a continuum in the eigenspectrum.
-For finite size systems though, the spectrum eventually gets resolved and hence for larger $t$ we observe a different behaviour, which we classify as region V. In this region, $I(t)$ shows an exponential decay, with the rate governed by the Liouvillian gap $\lambda_1$.\footnote{the exception being clean pbc systems with even $L$ where imbalance has no support on the eigenfunction as shown before} $\lambda_1$ is thelargest real part of non-zero Liouvillian eigenvalue for even $L$ systems.
-For odd $L$ systems, it is the next largest as the imbalance operator does not have support for the largest non-zero eigenvalue in this case.
-In Fig.~\ref{fig5a}, we see that $-\ln I(t)$ grows linearly with time at large times, with the slope $|\lambda_1(L,\gamma,W)|$ verifying our expectation.
-As before, analytical results for clean systems are well known\cite{MarkoPhysRevE.92.042143}, but upon addition of disorder one can only resort to numerics for exact results.
-Nevertheless, the description given by Eq.~\ref{effham} is still valid in this time scale, and explains the scaling behaviour of $\lambda_1$ with $L,W$ and $\gamma$ as discussed below.
+As mentioned in Sec.~\ref{summary}, region IV becomes asymptotic in the thermodynamic limit, when we have a continuum in the eigenspectrum.
+For finite size systems though, the spectrum eventually gets resolved and hence for larger $t\sim L^2W^2/\gamma$ we observe a different behavior, which we classify as region V. In this region, $I(t)$ shows an exponential decay, with the rate governed by the Liouvillian gap $\lambda_1$.\footnote{the exception being clean pbc systems with even $L$ where imbalance has no support on the eigenfunction as shown before} $\lambda_1$ is the largest real part of the non zero Liouvillian eigenvalue for both obc and pbc systems.
+Clean obc, odd L systems constitute an exception, as the determination of the imbalance operator is based on the next largest eigenvalue, since the largest non zero eigenvalue has zero support.
+In Fig.~\ref{fig5a}, we see that $-\ln I(t)$ grows linearly with time at large times for disordered obc systems, with the slope $|\lambda_1(L,\gamma,W)|$ [which is approximated by Equation~\eqref{a} with $j=1$, explained in the following], verifying our expectation.
+The plots are similar for pbc (data not shown), with slope approximately four times corresponding obc systems as can be seen by comparing $\lambda_1$ for pbc and obc in Fig.~\ref{fig4}(a).
+As before, analytical results for clean systems are well known~\cite{MarkoPhysRevE.92.042143}, but upon addition of disorder one can only resort to numerics for exact results.
+Nevertheless, the description given by Equation~\eqref{effham} is still valid in this time scale, and explains the scaling behavior of $\lambda_1$ with $L,W$ and $\gamma$ as discussed below.